Katakwi District

 Katakwi District is a district in the Eastern Region of Uganda.
 The town of Katakwi is the site of the district headquarters.

 Location

 Katakwi District is bordered by Napak District to the north, Nakapiripirit District to the east, Kumi District to the south, Ngora District and Soroti District to the southwest and Amuria District to the west.
 The district's 'chief town', Katakwi, is located approximately 55 km, by road, north of Soroti, the largest town in the sub-region.
 The coordinates of the district are:01 54N, 34 00E.

 Overview

 Katakwi District was created in 1997.
 It was formerly part of Soroti District.
 The district is located in the Teso sub-region, home to an estimated 2.5 million people of Iteso and Kumam ethnicities, according to the 2002 national census.
-In June 2005, the western part of the district was carved out to create Amuria District.
+In June 2005, the western part of the district was designated as Amuria District.
 The eight Ugandan districts that constitute Teso sub-region are: